In Baylor University Press, Emanuel Conțac, Gospels, Intertextuality, Richard HAYS on April 5, 2017 at 3:01 pm

 What modes of reading does the fourfold gospel imply?
 To answer this question, Francis Watson (Durham University) presents “a theological reading of the New Testament portraits of Jesus.”
 As the indefinite article makes clear, Watson does not assert a prescriptive reading; rather, the specific readings demonstrate the fruitfulness of reading the fourfold gospel as a complex literary and canonical unity.
 He invites the reader to experience a different mode of reading, guided by a number of “pre-critical” exegetical insights.
 Both Watson’s reading and his argument about reading succeed, although this reviewer found the latter more abundantly fruitful than the former.
 Read the rest of this entry »

-In Ancient Israel, Cascade Books, Deuteronomy, Feminist Biblical Criticism, HB/OT, Mark Glanville, Wipf and Stock on March 10, 2017 at 10:15 am
+In Ancient Israel, Cascade Books, Deuteronomy, Don C. Benjamin, Feminist Biblical Criticism, HB/OT, Mark Glanville, Wipf and Stock on March 10, 2017 at 10:15 am

 2017.03.06 | Don C. Benjamin.
 The Social World of Deuteronomy: A New Feminist Commentary.
 Cascade: Oregon, 2015.
 ISBN: 9781498228701.